Licht-T/Ant-Cuda/README.md

 # Diverse Stochasticity Leads a Colony of Ants to Optimal Foraging

-A foraging ants multi-agent simulation software of the following publications.
+A foraging ants multi-agent simulation software used in the following publication.

-## Publications
+## Publication
-- Masashi Shiraishi, Rito Takeuchi, Hiroyuki Nakagawa, Tomomi Tao, Shin I Nishimura, Akinori Awazu, and Hiraku Nishimori, "Diverse Stochasticity Leads a Colony of Ants to Optimal Foraging", (2018).
+- Masashi Shiraishi, Rito Takeuchi, Hiroyuki Nakagawa, Tomomi Tao, Shin I Nishimura, Akinori Awazu, and Hiraku Nishimori, "Diverse Stochasticity Leads a Colony of Ants to Optimal Foraging", [arXiv:1805.05598](https://arxiv.org/abs/1805.05598), 2018.

 ## Requirements
 - Ubuntu >= 17.04 or Windows >= 7